a-b-street/docs/book/src/software/ungap_the_map/plan.md

   - [Seattle Neighborhood Greenways](https://seattlegreenways.org/), with whom
     I've been involved for a while.
 They're starting an "ungap the map" campaign, which was one of the original inspirations for this tool's focus.
-    - The A/B Street team is lready involved with one local chapter, [the Aurora Reimagined Coalition](https://www.got99problems.org).
+    - The A/B Street team is already involved with one local chapter, [the Aurora Reimagined Coalition](https://www.got99problems.org).
 We attended a live design workshop in late August and got feedback on the initial prototype of the tool.